ricardobrein/ricardobrein.github.io/docs/index.md

 ## ^^**About me**^^

-I enjoy working with tools related to **Data engineering**, applied **Machine Learning** and **statistics** to tackle real-world users and business needs.
-I'm moving towards build a full-stack path in data by understanding the entire data pipeline & lifecycle.
-Planning, build and maintain, data infraestructure and machine learning models.
-In short, I aims to master the entire data field.
+I really enjoy working with tools related to **Data pipelines**, **Machine Learning** and **Data science in general**, My goal its to make AI accesible for everyone, and create solutions that impact in human, industry, and bussines performance.
+In short, I'm moving towards build a full-stack path in data.
+Planning, build and maintain data infraestructure and machine learning models.

 **He is committed to:**